 A: No. To ensure your safety during the procedure, it is important that the stomach is empty.
-Only the 2nd dose of the colonoscopy preparation and blood pressure medications (as described above) should be taken the morning of your procedure.
+Only the second dose of the colonoscopy preparation and blood pressure medications (as described below) should be taken the morning of your procedure.

 I ate breakfast (lunch or dinner) the day before my colonoscopy.
 Is that okay?

 A: If the preparation instructions were not followed properly, residual stool may remain in the colon and the colonoscopy may be sub-optimal.
 In some cases, if the preparation is poor, you may have to repeat the preparation and exam.
 If you accidentally eat any solid food the day before your exam, please call and ask to speak with a member of the nursing staff.

 I was not able to arrange a ride.
 Is that okay?